PeterStaev/lego-spikeprime-mindstorms-vscode/README.md

 ## Disclaimer

 *This extension uses unofficial and undocumented APIs.
 They can change without notice.
-Functions tested on a Mac connecting to a MINDSTORMS Robot Inventor Hub*
+Functions tested on a Mac connecting to a MINDSTORMS Robot Inventor Hub FW Version 1.0.6.34 with runtime version 2.1.4.13*

 *LEGO and MINDSTORMS are registered trademarks of the LEGO Group.
-SPIKE is trademark of LEGO Group*
+SPIKE is trademark of LEGO Group.*